-To date, the inherently poor in vivo stability and bioavailability of the native VIP peptide has precluded its use as a therapeutic.
-PhaseBio’s PB1046, a genetic fusion of an analogue of VIP to our ELP biopolymer, overcomes these limitations and demonstrates prolonged circulatory drug exposure and potent activity.
-PB1046 was designed to be relatively selective for binding to the VPAC2 receptor which can reduce potential gastrointestinal side effects believed to be associated with excessive activation of the VPAC1 receptor.
+PB1046 overcomes the inherently poor in vivo stability and bioavailability of the native VIP peptide and has demonstrated prolonged circulatory drug exposure.
+Moreover, PB1046 was designed to be relatively selective for binding to the VPAC2 receptor, which may reduce gastrointestinal side effects associated with excessive activation of the VPAC1 receptor.

-PhaseBio is initially developing PB1046 to improve and prolong the lives of patients with PAH, a fatal rare disease with a clear unmet need for new treatments that reverse progression of the disease and improve long-term outcomes.
+PhaseBio is developing PB1046 for the treatment of PAH, a rare but fatal disease lacking treatments that effectively reverse disease progression and improve long-term patient outcomes.
 PB1046 has been shown to be highly effective in a preclinical model of PAH.
-A phase 2 study of PB1046 in patients with PAH is expected to start in the second half of 2017.

 PB1046 has the potential to provide important clinical benefits in patients with multiple forms of cardiomyopathy and heart failure, including cardiomyopathy due to the loss of dystrophin function, chemotherapy-induced cardiomyopathy, and heart failure with preserved or reduced ejection fraction.
 Multiple preclinical studies have demonstrated the benefits of PB1046 in each of these conditions, due to its ability to induce positive cardiac inotropic (contractility) and lusitropic (relaxation) effects without an increase in myocardial oxygen demand.

 PB1046 for Cystic Fibrosis

-Cystic fibrosis is an autosomal recessive disease caused by a mutation in the gene encoding the CFTR chloride channel.
-The disease is characterized by abnormal ion transport and viscous mucus secretions, leading to chronic lung infections.
+Cystic fibrosis is an autosomal recessive disease caused by a mutation in the gene encoding the CFTR chloride channel, which leads to chronic lung infections.
 In normal epithelia, VIP stimulates CFTR processing / recycling and regulates chloride ion secretion.
-VIP peptide has the ability to rescue the CFTR protein with the most common mutation (F508del) in human nasal epithelial cells through enhanced membrane insertion and processing, restoring Clˉ secretion.

 PhaseBio is conducting pre-clinical studies to confirm the potential of PB1046 and PB1120 as disease-modifying therapies in cystic fibrosis.
 Additional information can be found here: VIP-ELP Fusion Molecules PB1120 and PB1046 Correct F508del-CFTR Dysfunction.